hfantin/simple-rest-mock/README.md

 endpoint: /v1/hello
 file: .files/v1.hello.json
 ```
-4. When you call for localhost:5000/v1/hello, you will as response the content of the file.
+4. When you call for localhost:5000/v1/hello, you will receive as response the content of the file.